dhakkada/dhakkada.github.io/_posts/2021-08-03-check-your-privilege.md

 ---

 # Check your privilege!

-In 1989, Peggy McIntosh a White American researcher developed a checklist based on her experiences of privilege as a White woman.
-This is a powerful exercise to understand your power and privilege as you move day-in and day-out in your life.
-Her statements focus on race-based privilege.
+In 1989, Dr. Peggy McIntosh, a White American researcher, developed a checklist based on her experiences of privilege as a White woman.
+Her work on White Privilege: Unpacking the Invisible Knapsack became a powerful exercise on how power and privilege work as one moves around in their daily life.
+Her statements focus on race-based privilege for White folks irrespective of their commitment to racial equality.
+On the other side, being a person of color (POC) or BIPOC or non-White in a predominantly White society leaves one with daily encounters rooted in discrimination and hardship.

-Motivated by her work, I prepared the below checklist to show other forms of privileges.
-In the current scenario where Critical Race Theory and especially the concept of Intersectionality as developed by Prof. Dr. Kimberlé Crenshaw has taken a center stage, my understanding of privilege expanded to incorporate the intersectional nature of our being.
-It shows different forms of privilege we experience based on our different identities.
-The statements are just a few examples of how power and privilege are distributed based on who we are and where we are.
+Motivated by her work, I have prepared the below checklist to show other forms of privilege.
+The Critical Race Theory and especially the concept of Intersectionality as developed by Prof. Dr. Kimberlé Crenshaw has increased my understanding of different forms of privilege beyond race.
+This checklist of privilege expands to incorporate the intersectional nature of unequal experiences and resulting discrimination.
+These are a few examples of how power and privilege are distributed based on our social identities and geographical location.

-As I am currently working at a university in Germany, many of these statements are based on my current personal and professional experience.
+As I am currently working at a university in Germany, many of these statements are part of my personal and professional experience.
-The following statements reflect aspects of our daily life.
-They were adapted and created based on the work of Dr. Peggy McIntosh’s work on “White Privilege: Unpacking the Invisible Knapsack” (McIntosh, 1989).

-Instructions for the activity: Please read each statement and indicate whether you agree or disagree with it.
-If you are unsure/unfamiliar, simply answer in a way that is most like you.
+**Instructions for the activity:** Please read each statement and indicate whether you agree or disagree with it.
+If you are unsure/unfamiliar, answer in a way that is most like you.
 There are no right or wrong responses.

 1. I do not have to worry about accessibility when choosing a restaurant to visit.
 2. I can walk into any public place without worrying about uncomfortable stares from the people due to my clothes.